ExchangeUnion/docs/XU-TechnicalPaper.md

 - The **Maker** (the liquidity provider) propagating an order to its peers because it couldn't find a match in current the order book.
 The order then joins a pool of unmatched orders on all connected peers.
 Usually in the form of a limit order.
 - The **Taker** (the liquidity consumer) issuing an order which immediately can be matched with an existing (maker) order in the order book.
 Usually in the form of a market order.

 There will be no complete global order book as such, containing all orders for each and every trading pair.
 Instead, orders will be propagated based on preferences, e.g. only specific trading pairs or only from specific peers.
-Therefore, XUD only maintains relevant parts of the order book.
-XUD constantly exchanges order information and updates with connected peers.
+Therefore, `xud` only maintains relevant parts of the order book. `xud` constantly exchanges order information and updates with connected peers.

 The DOB is a key task for XU and an unresolved issue on existing decentralized exchanges where, to the best of our knowledge, the order book is realized in a centralized way e.g. on [Etherdelta](https://github.com/etherdelta/etherdelta.github.io/blob/master/docs/API.md) or [0x relayers](https://github.com/0xProject/standard-relayer-api/blob/master/http/v0.md).
 We believe order propagation and matching has to be decentralized to the best degree possible to sustain the robustness and censorship resistance of the network.
 Nevertheless, decentralization always comes at a cost.
 Based on the [PACELC theorem](https://en.wikipedia.org/wiki/PACELC_theorem) our protocol chooses latency over consistency.